How To Wash a Car At a Self-Service Car Wash

 Step 6: Rinse The Car Again

-When you washed the whole car with soap, it’s time to rinse the vehicle thoroughly.
+When you wash the whole car with soap, it’s time to rinse the vehicle thoroughly.
 Make sure to rinse every part of the vehicle to clean all the dirt and grime from it.
 Furthermore, you don’t want the soap to dry out on the paint.

 Step 7: Dry The Car Using Microfiber Drying Towel